 Students are expected to keep their accounts up to date.
 Rent is due in advance the first of each month and should be paid in the Business Office.
-To register for classes, students must have a -0- balance and all fees (matriculation, student service fees, and surcharges) must be paid in full in advance.
+To register for classes, students must have a -O- balance and all fees (matriculation, student service fees, and surcharges, music fees and P.O.
+Box fees) must be paid in full in advance.
 These fees are due upon registration.
 A record of all student accounts, other than the purchase of books, is available in the Business Office.
 Student accounts must be paid in full prior to graduation.
+Matured Student Loans must also be paid in full prior to registration and/or graduation.